Deoriatal Chandrashila

 The Deoriatal Chandrashila covers around 27 km in 4 days.
 (6 days including the drive to and from the trek).
 The altitude ranges from 6,560 ft in Sari all the way to Chandrashila top at 12,083 ft.

-The Deoriatal Chandrashila trek is an easy-moderate one.
+The Deoriatal Chandrashila trek is a moderate one.
 It does not have too many steep climbs (except the summit push to Chandrashila).
 It does not have many long days.

 Compared to all our Himalayan treks, this is perhaps the easiest one.
 It’s a good trek for beginners, families and children.